2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/history/v16/_changes16.00.md

 1. ✅...and documented
 1. ✅ New WYSIWYG mode completed (and documented)
 1. ✅ Toolbars Service Improvements:  transport `data` for use in notes etc. ca. 0.5d 2dm
+1. ✅ Data-conversion of entities to json in attribute... - documented